eCoral

 Q2 - Q3 2025

-Every coral needs a digital twin
+Each coral has a digital twin

 Making movement effortless

 The core workflow problem was moving corals between locations.
 In the old system, this meant exporting data, editing a spreadsheet, and uploading it back, a process that took 15 minutes and frequently introduced errors.
 I designed a step-by-step interface that mirrors how researchers actually think about transfers.
 Select the source corals.
 Choose a destination.
 Confirm with a visual preview.
-Done.

 Bringing the ocean into the interface